blat-blatnik/Painted-Portal-Ray-Tracing/README.md

 # Painted Portal real-time Ray Tracing

 Playing around with real time raytracing and non-photorealistic rendering.
 For the contest subission of the Computer Graphics course University of Groningen 2020.
-Since this is a _ray tracer_ running in real time _with_ OpenGL, this is a submission for both of the contests.
+There were two categories for the competition: OpenGL realtime rendering, and ray tracing.
+Since this is a _ray tracer_ running in real time _with_ OpenGL, this is a submission for both contest categories.

 ## Things to note